shedwyn/bias-tracker/general_notes/Proposal_formal.md

 #### In what order will you tackle your technical components?

-* Django - write modules and set up framework
+* Django - write modules (models?) and set up framework
 * Python - write the Python code assuming that we will get correctly formatted inputs
     * set up dummy .csv files to dump output that will be going into Django for SQL db